mingzilla/specification/docs/draft/2025-03-26_bed-rock-tracking/bedrock-usage-tracking.md

 The `api-gateway-setup.sh` script automates the creation of:
 - A REST API endpoint
-- A resource and POST method requiring an API key
+- A resource and POST method that passes through the Authorization header
 - Integration with your Lambda function
-- A default usage plan with throttling and quotas

 **Setup Steps:**